Dusky smooth-hound: Dentition

 One main characteristic of elasmobranch fishes is their ability to continually replace the teeth in their upper and lower jaws.
 Smooth dogfish differ from other sharks because of their 10 rows of flat, blunt teeth.
 The teeth in the upper and lower jaws are similar in size and are asymmetrical with rounded cusps.
 These teeth are used to crush and grind food, rather than bite it.
 Their unique dentition is important for their crustacean-based diet.

 In smooth dogfish, tooth replacement is related to body growth.
 They grow about 10 cm per every six rows of teeth replaced.
 That is an increase of 0.03 mm per replaced tooth.
 Teeth are replaced at a rate of one row per 10 to 12 days.

 Diet

 M. canis feeds mostly on crustaceans, polychaetes, and mollusks.
-Smooth dogfish also eat squid, worms, small fish, razor clams, and occasionally garbage.
+Smooth dogfish also eat squid, worms, small fish, razor clams, and sometimes scavenge discarded animal products.
 They are nocturnal scavengers and opportunistic predators.
 Their nocturnal activity helps them to take advantage of concentrations of crustacean prey.